PredixDev/MobileExample-iOSService-Sample/README.md

 #### Step 5 - Call the service from a webapp

 Your new iOS client service is exposed through the service identifier "vendorid".
-So calling _http://pmapi/vendorid_ from a webapp will call this service.
+Calling _http://pmapi/vendorid_ from a web app calls this service.

-A simple demo webapp is provided in the demo-webapp directory in the git repo.
+A simple demo web app is provided in the `demo-webapp` directory in the git repo.